nisan250/top-movies-angularjs/README.md

-﻿# top-movies-angularjs
+# top-movies-angularjs
-AngularJS App withsearch and sort capabilities
+AngularJS App with search and sort capabilities